LinkedSoftwareDependencies/Components-Generator.js/README.md

 #### Imports
 When the tool analyzes your TypeScript class, it will use the import declarations to link names of classes to filepaths.
-The following ways of importing classes are supported:
+The following ways of importing classes in your TypeScript files are supported:
 ```typescript
 import * as bar from "/foo/bar";
 import {FooClass} from "@bar";